-This setting is related to the close open violation setting for each condition.
+This setting is related to the "close open incidents after..." setting for each condition.

 When the time periods in these two settings are different, our system uses the shorter time period, regardless of the setting.
-For example, if the close open violation time setting is 2 days and the inactive issue time setting is 3 days, our system would wait 2 days before closing the issue.
+For example, if the close open incident time setting is 3 days and the inactive issue time setting is 2 days, the issue (along with all associated incidents) will close in 2 days.

 When an issue is inactive, it won't be aggregated or correlated by our system.
 For example, if a new issue comes in that's similar to the inactive issue, it's treated as new, rather than correlated to the inactive issue.